 Scripture reading for May 23rd: Job 15-17

 I had a friend whose twin brother had cancer.
 This friend was a newer Christian and we belonged to a charismatic church that was into the hyper-faith message.
 Some in the church told my friend that if he had enough faith, his brother would not die.
 In a few months, the brother did pass away and some in the church told him it was because of his lack of faith.
-They were sincere believers in Christ but they missed God somehow, and caused this grieving brother to stumble!
-Their words were not comforting, but condemning and judgmental.
+They then went with him to the funeral home and tried to raise this brother from the dead.
+They were sincere believers in Christ, but they missed God somehow, and caused this grieving brother to stumble because of their misguided beliefs!
+Their words were not comforting, but condemning.

-In today’s reading Job’s friends again try to help him see his faults.
-It is amazing how we can see the faults of another person and easily recommend the remedy!
-Theologians and students of the Bible often get proud about what they know and forget that what they are studying is God’s heart and ways, not that of another person!
-Job’s friends attacked his character and accused him of a lack of understanding of God.
-(Job 15:3-5) He was accused of being impure and therefore under God’s wrath.
+In today’s reading Job’s friends take on another round of trying to help him see his faults.
+Isn’t it amazing how we can see the faults of another person and feel that we can clearly see their problem and the solution!
+Theologians and students of the Bible often get proud about what they know and forget that what they are studying is God’s heart and His way, not that of another person!
+Job’s friends again attack his character and accuse him of a lack of understanding of God.
+(Job 15:3-5) Job is told that his sin has caused his mouth to be crafty and deceitful.
+He is accused of being impure and therefore under God’s wrath.
 (Job 15:30)

-Job’s response to these accusations was to label his friends “miserable comforters”.
+Job’s response to this further accusation is to label his friends “miserable comforters”.
 (Job 16:2) Job needed encouragement and understanding.
 He needed someone to pray with him and seek God’s help and answers.
-Job was in despair over these latest accusations.
-He wondered why God had broken and crushed him.
-He was depressed but stated that his advocate was on high and his witness was in heaven.
-(Job 16:19) Job knew by revelation and faith that although his physical state was broken, God still loved him and would help him.
+Job was in despair over these latest accusations and the trouble he was experiencing.
+He wondered why God had shattered him and broken and crushed him.
+He was depressed but stated that his advocate was also on high and his witness was in heaven.
+(Job 16:19) Job seemed to know that although his physical state was broken, God still loved him and would help him.